John Gribbel: Residences

 One of Gribbells residences was St. Austel Hall in Wyncote, Pennsylvania, designed by architect Horace Trumbauer and built between 1899 and 1900 by George F. Payne and Company of Philadelphia at a cost of $74,000.
 The design was based on an English manor named Kelmscott House, which had been owned by William Morris.
 It was named for St Austell, Cornwall, his mother's former home before immigrating to the United States.
 The house included a library, billiard room and a built-in pipe organ.
 It was located on a 42-acre estate.
 The house was demolished in the 1950s to make way for a housing project.
-Only the gardener's cottage remains.

-John Gribbel also owned a summer cottage named "Weatherend" on Deadman Point in Rockport, Maine.
+John Gribbel owned an estate named "Weatherend" on Beauchamp Point in Rockport, Maine.

-Litigation

-In Gribbel v.
-Brown (1900) 9 Pa.
-Dist.
-524 and Harris v.
-Brown (1900) 9 Pa.
-Dist.
-521, which were tried at the same time, the court ruled against Gribbel on the grounds that his lawsuit was champerty. ("The distinguishing feature of champerty is the support of litigation by a stranger in return for a share of the proceeds.")
+Personal life